jhusain/es6generatorproposal/README.md

 * of
 * from

 The introduction of the Iterable constructor allows stream processing expressions to be built using the pipeline adapter pattern.
 The style of composition is expressive enough to replace comprehensions until they are introduced in ES7.

 The Iterable constructor's iterate() method is expected to return a newly constructed iterator every time it is invoked.

-Consume and Emit Iterables, not Iterators
+Language Features should Consume and Emit Iterables, not Iterators
 --------------------------

+Iterators are irreducibly complex.
+They are mutable, and require a state machine to consume.
+To avoid leaking scarce resources, they must also be explicitly finalized

 Today the ES6 Iterator API is optimized for ease of use.
 This goal is not easy to achieve.
 Iterators are complex types.
 They are mutable objects, and consuming their data requires building a state machine.
 Furthermore Iterators must have a lifecycle, and be properly disposed to avoid leaking scarce resources.